 - 2. Advantages of the Technique. - a.
-The tax advantages of creating a grantor trust and a sale to a grantor b.
+The tax advantages of creating a grantor trust and a sale to a grantor trust.

+b.
 The tax advantage of eliminating the capital gains tax on that part of the gains that will be allocated to the charity under the tiered income tax rules.

 Depending upon the investment performance of the assets held in the CRUT a portion of the built-in capital gains will be allocated to the charity under the tiered income allocation rules.

-Treas.
-Reg.
-Section 1.664-1(d)(1).
-Assuming a 6% to 8% annual return of the CRUT assets during the 20 year term of the CRUT 40% to 60% of the original built-in gain will be allocated to be possible to establish the partnership and CRUT in a state recognizing the exemption regardless of where Charlie lives.
+60 IRC Sec.
+664(c)(1).
+Charlie's advisors will also want to ascertain the tax treatment of the CRUT under applicable state law.
+Most states recognize CRUTs as tax exempt, but some, e.g., New Jersey, do not.
+It will usually be possible to establish the partnership and CRUT in a state recognizing the exemption regardless of where Charlie lives.

-99 IRC Sec.
-664(b); Treas.
-Reg.
-Section 1.664-1(d)(1).
+61 IRC Sec.
+664(b): Treas.
+Reg. §1.664-1(d)(1).

-100 Treas.
-Reg.
-Section 1.664-1(a)(7).
+62 Treas.
+Reg. §1.664-1(a)(7).

-101 IRC Sec.
+63 IRC Sec.
 4941.